On July 20, 2018, Bayer announced it will stop selling or distributing Essure birth control devices in the U.S. on December 31, 2018.

 - Concerned that women were not being properly educated on Essure’s risks, the FDA in April 2018 decided to restrict the sale of the device.
 The FDA order required all health care providers to inform patients of complications associated with the device.
 This included reviewing a brochure with the patient that covered the risks and benefits of the implant.
 The patient and his or her doctor was required to sign it.

 The attorneys at O’Connor, Acciani & Levy can review your situation in a free legal consultation.
-We know how devastating the injuries from defective products can be, and that is why we are committed to fighting for your rights and pursuing just compensation.
+Our Cincinnati lawyers know how devastating the injuries from defective birth control can be, and that is why we are committed to fighting for your rights and pursuing compensation from the creators of Essure.

 AM I ENTITLED TO FILE AN ESSURE LAWSUIT?